Josiah Turner (judge)

 Josiah Turner (September 1, 1811 - April 7, 1907) was a Michigan pioneer and Supreme Court judge.

 Turner was born in New Haven, Vermont on September 1, 1811.
-In 1831, Turner moved to St. Albans, Vermont, to read law with his uncle, Bates Turner, a former Vermont Supreme Court justice.
-In September 1833 he was admitted to the Vermont bar and then practiced law.
-In 1840, Turner and his wife moved to Howell, Michigan.
-Turner served as a Michigan circuit judge.
-In 1857, Turner was appointed to the Michigan Supreme Court.
-Turner was involved with the Republican Party.
-In 1860 Turner and his family to Owosso, Michigan.
-In April 1864 he was elected Mayor of Owosso.
-He informed the people of Owosso about the assassination of President Abraham Lincoln in 1865.
-In 1867, Turner was elected a member of the Michigan Constitutional Convention.
-Turner was appointed the United States Consul at Amherstburg, Ontario, Canada.
-Turner on died April 7, 1907, in Owosso, Michigan.
+In 1831, Turner moved to St. Albans, Vermont, to read law with his uncle, Bates Turner, a former Vermont Supreme Court justice. admittance to the Vermont bar followed in September 1833.
+In 1840, The Turners would moved to Howell, Michigan.
+Turner served as a Michigan circuit judge, and was appointed by Republican Michigan Governor Kinsley S. Bingham to the Michigan Supreme Court in 1857.
+In 1860 the Turners moved to Owosso, Michigan, where h wad elected Mayor in April 1864.
+He would announce in Owosso the assassination of President Abraham Lincoln.
+Turner was elected an 1867 Michigan Constitutional Convention delegate.
+Turner was appointed the United States Consulate General at Amherstburg, Ontario, Canada.
+Turner would die on April 7, 1907, in Owosso, Michigan.
 Turner was a relative of Wolcott Turner Brooks, a member of the Wisconsin State Assembly.